pnp/powerplatform-samples/samples/sharepoint-mytools/README.md

 ***

-3. Edit the settings for the 'Title' field and set it to not required.
+3. Edit the settings for the **Title** field and set it to not required.

 #### User Tools

-1. Create a new list named 'UserTools' in your SharePoint site.
+1. Create a new list named **UserTools** in your SharePoint site.
-2. Rename the list and add a space so the name becomes 'User Tools'.
+2. Rename the list and add a space so the name becomes **User Tools**.
 3. Create the following columns:

 ***